dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 How do you determine the number and sizes of the blocks for Jordan canonical form?

 ### Question 4.9
-For any matrix A over the complex numbers, can you solve B2 = A?
+For any matrix A over the complex numbers, can you solve $B^2 = A$?

 ### Question 4.10
 What is rational canonical form?